smpallen99/coherence/README.md

 ### Custom Controllers

-By default, controller boilerplate is not generated unless the `--controllers` option is provided to `mix coh.install`.
+By default, controller boilerplate is not generated.
+To add controllers, use the controller generators.

+* For phx projects, use the `mix coh.gen.controllers` task.
+* For phoenix projects, use the `mix coherence.gen.controllers` task.

-The generated controllers are named `MyProject.Coherence.SessionController` as an example.
-Generated controllers are located in `lib/my_project/web/controllers/coherence/`
+The generated controllers are named `MyProjectWeb.Coherence.SessionController` as an example.
+Generated controllers are located in `lib/my_project_web/controllers/coherence/`

 If the controllers are generated, you will need to change your router to use the new names.
 For example: